wes06/linobyte/README.md

 1. Pick a coil /coil size
 2. Sketch Mechanical support
-3. Sketch PCB

-1. Decide how to drive the coils
+3. Decide how to drive the coils

-Understanding how bits and bytes form characters, and teaching it with a hands on approach.
+Teaching how bits form bytes and then characters with a hands on approach.

 An homage and revival of core rope memories.